ulysse-bouchet/ulysse-bouchet-contact/README.md

 ## Setup Instructions

-> Note: This project is tailored to be used for my personal website; the instructions below are for showcasing the setup process.
+> Note : This project is tailored to be used for my personal website; the instructions below are for showcasing the setup process.
 Feel free to adapt the code to your needs.

 1. Clone the repository:
    ```bash